nyguerrillagirl/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 39: November 4, 2024

+- Completed  Module 2/5 in Course 2 [Programming with JavaScript]/9 [Meta Front-End Specialization]
+- Started Reading Chapter 8 in Python Workshop
+- Completed Module 2/4 in Course 1/8 [Foundations of Cybersecurity] in Google Cybersecurity Professional Certificate

 ### Day 38: November 3, 2024

 - Woring on Module 2/5 in Course 2 [Programming with JavaScript]/9 [Meta Front-End Specialization]